-Some of our technology service providers also provide hosting of our data in countries outside of Australia, including the United States, Singapore and Japan.
+Some of our hotel and technology service providers also provide hosting of our data in countries outside of Australia, including the United States, Singapore and Japan.

 We store personal information both electronically and in hard copy form, both at our premises and with the assistance of our service providers, including several cloud service providers.
 We have a number of security controls which we apply in relation to our people, processes and technology including:

 However, no data transmission over the internet can be guaranteed as completely secure.
 While we strive to protect our data and are continually reviewing our security systems to improve them, we cannot ensure or warrant the absolute security of the data we collect.

 Please notify us immediately if you become aware of any misuse, interference or loss or any authorised access, modification or disclosure of personal information held by us (“Data Breach”) or any other security breach affecting data held by us using the contact details provided at the end of this policy.